1

 Dental forensics, also known as forensic odontology, is a specialized field of forensic science that involves the use of dental records, teeth, and oral structures to identify human remains and assist in criminal investigations.
 Forensic odontologists compare dental records, analyze bite marks, and help determine age or cause of death in some cases.
 This field plays a crucial role in mass disasters, missing persons cases, and criminal trials where identification is challenging through other means.

-How to get into forensic dentistry?
+How do you get into forensic dentistry?

 What is the difference between Dental Forensics vs Forensic Odontologist?